NethermindEth/warp/README.md

 ## Usage :computer:

-You can transpile your Solidity/Vyper contracts with:
+You can transpile your Solidity contracts with:

 ```
 warp transpile FILE_PATH CONTRACT_NAME